elastic/cloud-on-k8s/docs/proposals/licensing/licensing.md

 ### Questions:

-* what kind of license will we support? gold, platinum, standardlicense?
+* What kind of license will we support? gold, platinum, standard license?
-* for option 2 should we support an annotation on the cluster to disable automatic license management?
+* For option 2 should we support an annotation on the cluster to disable automatic license management?
+* What do we do when the license expires.
+How do we recover from that?
+* Do we have have way of testing licensing.
+Can we generate test licenses?